 I had some objectives before I attended the event

 They were to meet with the assistants that read my blog and put some faces to names.
 I also wanted to make sure I visit a good mixture of talks and training sessions, and I also wanted to speak at the very least half of the exhibitors and exchange business cards.

 This meant that I had studied the programme beforehand and I had looked at who was exhibiting and what products would benefit my company and the readers of my blog.
 Do take the time before the show to familiarise yourself with the content.
 You’d be surprised at the number of delegates that turn up at events without the faintest clue what the event content is.

 I also arranged a tweet-up with readers of the blog and my followers on Twitter.
 Thanks to the lovely folks at the Wine Select stand we all met over a little tipple and had an hour together to say hello, put faces to names and catch up.
 It was brilliant to have a small networking objective for the show because like everyone else I don’t find networking all that easy!

 I attended the after show party at the Skyloft, and I did some face to face networking with other assistants and those working in the industry, I gave out more business cards, and I had two lovely glasses of wine (maybe three).

 I will share my new found knowledge with my network

 If you have any notes from the event or you were given copies of the presentation slides do share them with your colleagues and other assistants that didn’t get to the show.
 Look out for these on my blog over the next few weeks!

-Over the course of the two days I realised it really isn’t a chore to be a great delegate.
-I felt fully engaged with the event and I think because of that I got so much more out of the two days.
-It really is important that we take the initiative with our training and do try to squeeze as much out of the experience as possible.
+Over the two days I realised it isn’t a chore to be a great delegate.
+I felt fully engaged with the event, and I think because of that I got so much more out of the two days.
+It is essential that we take the initiative with our training and do try to squeeze as much out of the experience as possible.